cuilan/license-key-verify/README_EN.md

 ### Q: How to backup and restore keys?

-A: Key files are saved in the `keys/` directory.
-It's recommended to backup the entire directory.
-Private keys are used for license generation, public keys and AES keys are used for verification.
+A: When using `lkctl gen`, you can specify the directory for new keys with the `--keys-dir` argument (defaults to `keys/`).
+It's recommended to backup this entire directory.
+Private keys are used for license generation; public keys and AES keys are used for verification.
+Keep your private key secure.

 ### Q: Does it support offline verification?